 Location: Ground Level, Dubai Mall, Financial Center Road, Downtown Dubai, UAE

-The museum is housed inside the Al Fahidi Fort, which is the oldest building of the city.
-A one-hour tour of the museum would give you a glimpse of the Bedouin style homes, the ancient attire, and accessories of the men and women, their occupation, etc.
+The museum is housed inside the Al Fahidi Fort, which is the oldest building in the city.
+A one-hour tour of the museum would give you a glimpse of the Bedouin-style homes, the ancient attire, and accessories of the men and women, their occupation, etc.

 The museum also has an audiovisual presentation at the end of the tour that shows the growth of the city and what the future holds.

 Timings: 8:30 AM to 8:30 PM (Saturday to Thursday) and 2:30 PM to 8:30 PM (Friday)